ElvinGranados/FIFA-2019-Data-Analysis-/README.md

 # Part 2B: Model Selection (SVM)

 When selecting a model, I took into consideration the results of the PCA.
 Because there are 34 features to work with, my first choice was the (Support Vector Machine) SVC since it is able to run a multi-class classification and work with vectors of many dimensions.
+This algorithm uses what is known as a hyperplane which is basically a function (kernel) that will separate each class to the best of its ability.
 Following the procedure on Jupyter, I created a train_test_split on the dataset, fitted and predicted the positions and ran metrics using a classification report and confusion matrix.
 (Note that due to the complexity of this dataset, this process may take a while so be patient)

 # Insert first report